Peter Schiff: Taxation

 In March 2011, Schiff stated that a national sales tax should replace both personal and corporate income taxes, as he believes that the latter discourages work as opposed to a consumption tax.
 His second choice is a flat tax rate, which would abolish all deductions including the very popular home mortgage tax deduction, as he believes that the state should not subsidize buying homes as opposed to renting.

 Medicare

-In August 2012, Schiff criticized Paul Ryan's Path to Prosperity by saying that it is "too little, too late."
+In August 2012, Schiff criticized Paul Ryan's Path to Prosperity by saying that it was "too little, too late".
 Referring to Ryan's plan to reform Medicare, Schiff said, "Why would we want to preserve it?
 It's a Ponzi scheme...
 What we really need is real Medicare cuts today for people who are already on the system."

 Bitcoin

 Schiff is a vocal Bitcoin sceptic.
 At times he has remarked that he sees Bitcoin as resembling the tulip mania bubble.

 On January 19, 2020, Schiff claimed that his Bitcoin wallet got 'corrupted' and that he had therefore lost all the bitcoin he ever owned, through no fault of his own.
 "My wallet got corrupted somehow and my password is no longer valid.
 So now not only is my Bitcoin intrinsically worthless; it has no market value either.
 I knew owning Bitcoin was a bad idea, I just never realized it was this bad."
 This claim was said to be false as later explained by Erik Voorhees, as he confirmed that he had, indeed, helped Schiff to set up his Bitcoin wallet, and wrote that Schiff "forgot (the) pw, and never recorded (his recovery) phrase".
 "If I gave him an ounce of gold and he dropped it on the sidewalk would he similarly condemn the precious metal as a foolish monetary system?"